Drednote/spring-boot-starter-telegram/docs/exception-handling.md

   > This ensures that the most specific error handlers are given precedence in the error handling process
-- Methods marked with `@TelegramExceptionHandler` annotation can accept a specific set of inputs parameters as defined in the [Argument resolving](#argument-resolving) section
+- Methods marked with `@TelegramExceptionHandler` annotation can accept a specific set of inputs parameters as defined in the [Argument resolving](controllers.md#argument-resolving) section of controllers docs.
 - Methods marked with `@TelegramExceptionHandler` annotation can return any object, as a result.
-The response processing mechanism is detailed in the [Response Processing](#response-processing) section
+The response processing mechanism is detailed in the [Response Processing](response-processing.md) doc.